macho-catt/100-days-of-code/log.md

 **Thoughts:** Yesterday I didn't have time to code because of RL stuff.
 Today, however, I made my first pull request on github!
 I kind of missed the instruction of not putting a screenshot of the code, but otherwise I kind of know the process of making a pull request.

 Other than that, the meeting kind of took a lot of energy from me so I probably will not do some code until tomorrow.

+### Day 36: June 30, 2021
+#####

+**Today's Progress**: my pull request from yesterday got merged, started twitch-api project from fcc

+**Thoughts:** My pull request from yesterday got approved and merged, so that's exciting.
+I also started the twitch-json-api project from fcc.
+However, as I was trying to implement the API request, I kept running into some issues.
+Apparently, twitch changed their policy recently so you need to acquire tokens through OAuth.
+I can't figure out how to make this work, and the farthest I've gone is getting a CORS error.
+I wonder if I need to switch my api request code from frontend to backend.
+Another annoying thing is that all guides I could find about implementing the api with react were made before twitch changed their policy, and therefore outdated.
+None of them work anymore.
+If I can't figure it out tomorrow, I may have to pivot to something else for the time being.

 ##  ##  ##  ##  ##  ##  ##
 **Useful Links**